Clyde M. Narramore: Psychology for Living

-In 1954, Dr. Narramore and his wife, Ruth began a radio broadcast and a monthly magazine entitled Psychology for Living.
-Dr. Narramore was the first licensed Christian psychologist to host an international radio show dealing with everyday problems.
-In each 15-minute broadcast, Ruth Narramore read a letter from a listener discussing a personal or family problem, and both Dr. and Ruth Narramore discussed the causes and solutions based on a holistic framework that considered physical, emotional and spiritual needs.
+In 1954, Narramore and his wife Ruth began a radio broadcast and a monthly magazine entitled Psychology for Living.
+Narramore was the first licensed Christian psychologist to host an international radio show dealing with everyday problems.
+In each 15-minute broadcast, Ruth Narramore read a letter from a listener discussing a personal or family problem, and both Clyde and Ruth Narramore discussed the causes and solutions based on a holistic framework that considered physical, emotional and spiritual needs.

 The broadcast was aired for more than forty years.
 The program accepted no commercial advertisements or endorsements, and the Narramores never asked for donations on the broadcast.